European-Unified-ID/EUID-docs/docs/guides/publisher-client-side.md

   baseUrl: "https://operator-integ.uidapi.com",
 });
 ```
->NOTE: Tokens from the EUID integration environment are not valid for passing to the bid stream.
+>NOTE: Tokens from the EUID integration environment are not valid for passing to the bidstream.
 For the integration environment, you will have different **subscription ID** and **public key** values.

 ### Optional: Reduce Latency by Setting the API Base URL for the Production Environment